JaredNgwj/ParkNGo-Backend/README.md

 >Setup

-* Create a file name `.env` in the root folder of the project and copy the contents of the `.env.example` file into it, this will hold your secret API Key and database URI.
+* Create a file named `.env` in the root folder of the project and copy the contents of the `.env.example` file into it, this will hold your secret API Key and database URI.
 The database URI has been pre-inserted for ease of use.
-* Paste your private LTA API key where state in the `.env` file.
+* Paste your private LTA API key where stated in the `.env` file.
 * Open a terminal in the root folder, and run the command `npm install` to install all the dependencies.
 * Using a terminal in the root folder, and run the command `docker compose create` to pull the mongoDB image.
 * Using a terminal in the root folder, and run the command `docker compose start` to start the mongoDB container.
 The container can be stopped using `docker compose stop`.